Dragonizedpizza/Discord-Bots-discord.py/README.md

 ## Contributing to this Topic:
 Be sure to make your own, we will have guides posted soon!
-Make a fork and simply email me the hack at `nigamanth.srivatsan@gmail.com` If your code gets approved we will give you credit and upload!
+Make a fork and simply email me the hack at `nigamanth.srivatsan@gmail.com` :D If your code gets approved we will give you credit and upload!